Tooth Colored Fillings – Accra, Ghana

 Drawbacks of Amalgam Fillings

 In addition to the possible health concerns that may result from mercury leaching into your system, silver or amalgam fillings present other disadvantages.
 First, they can leave a noticeable dark spot in your smile.
 Also, some people experience metal sensitivity from silver fillings.
 Hot or cold foods and beverages may also cause discomfort.

 As the name implies, tooth-colored fillings blend in with the natural color of your teeth.
 They are made of composite resin materials, which our dentists select and mix to perfectly match your tooth color.
 Now when you smile, nobody will see a darkened spot and know that you’ve had a cavity filled.

 The composite resin used to make tooth-colored fillings is a medical-grade plastic that is completely biocompatible.
 Therefore, there is never any risk of tooth sensitivity.
-In addition, these materials are extremely strong and can withstand the pressures of normal chewing and biting.
+Additionally, these materials are extremely strong and can withstand the pressures of normal chewing and biting.
 In fact, a tooth-colored filling will actually bond with the remaining tooth structure.
 Thus, the pressure on your tooth when you eat is evenly distributed throughout the tooth so there is less risk of cracks or leakage, which were always a possibility with amalgam fillings that were only held in place by pressure.

 Caring for Tooth-Colored Fillings

-Contact Bethel Dental Clinic to schedule your restorative dentistry appointment with us.
+Contact Bethel Dental to schedule your restorative dentistry appointment with us.
 Located in Accra, Ghana, we serve all of Ghana, as well as patients from overseas.